mistergoomba/13-day-stories/docs/trecena-creation-guide.md

 ### 3. Create the Message

 - **Sharable Version:** Remove specific Mayan numbers/nawales and translate the energy into poetic, mystical, universal language.
-Blend in a bit of Libra balance and artistry.
+Blend in a bit of balance and artistry.
+- **Must be considerably longer** with fantastical metaphors, vivid imagery, and rich symbolic storytelling that creates an immersive experience for the reader.

 ### 5. Generate the Image